 Fixing the first involves working with those you give access to the WordPress site and making sure they know the importance of a strong password.
 You can even set a strong one for them when you give them an account and encourage them to use one as strong as it.

-Before I go on to the next point; No “strongpassword” is not a strong password.
-You need a mix of upper and lower case letters, number, and symbols.
+Before I go on to the next point; No “strong password” is not a strong password.
+You need a mix of upper and lower-case letters, numbers, and symbols.
 Try “?Str0ngPassw0rd!” as an example.
-Those are zeroes, there’s upper and lower case, and two symbols.
+Those are zeroes, there are upper and lower case and two symbols.

 Even that isn’t the strongest example.
 A password management tool will help even more.
 It can create complex passwords of over 20 characters long that are just random letters, numbers, and symbols.

 2. Use CAPTCHA on your Login page

 The people you work with on your webpage, especially freelance writers, will find this tedious but they’ll thank you …never.
 On the other hand, adding a CAPTCHA to your login page is one more way to keep a bot or script from successfully logging into your WordPress website via a brute force attack – you’ll keep those writers in a job.